KG-1510/atlan-task-sql-editor/README.md

 - `"react-icons": "^4.4.0",` - To have an icon library
 - `"react-router-dom": "^6.3.0",` - To implement routing features provided by React.js
 - `"react-toastify": "^9.0.5",` - To show the toast notifications for a success or error event
+- `"react-csv": "^2.2.2",` - To export the output window table as CSV

 ## ⏱ Page Load Time